portworx/px-docs/scheduler/kubernetes/csi.md

 ## Install

 ### Install using the Portworx spec generator
-When installing Portworx through [install.portworx.com/1.4](https://install.portworx.com/1.4) you can select CSI as the model to use for deployment.
+When installing Portworx through [install.portworx.com](https://install.portworx.com/) you can select CSI as the model to use for deployment (see "Customize" tab, "Advanced Settings" and "Enable CSI").

 If you are using [curl to fetch the Portworx spec](https://docs.portworx.com/scheduler/kubernetes/px-k8s-spec-curl.html), you can add